 (B) Designate the proposed production site;

 (C) Describe each separately owned tract or part thereof pooled by the order;

-(D) Allocate on a surface acreage basis a pro rata portion of the production to the owner of each tract pooled by the order.
-The pro rata portion shall be in the same proportion that the percentage of the owner's acreage is to the state minimum acreage requirements established in rules adopted under this chapter for a drilling unit unless the applicant demonstrates to the chief using geological evidence that the geologic structure containing the oil or gas is larger than the minimum acreage requirement in which case the pro rata portion shall be in the same proportion that the percentage of the owner's acreage is to the geologic structure.
+(D) Allocate on a surface acreage basis a pro rata portion of the production to each tract pooled by the order.
+The pro rata portion shall be in the same proportion that the percentage of the tract's acreage is to the state minimum acreage requirements established in rules adopted under this chapter for a drilling unit unless the applicant demonstrates to the chief using geological evidence that the geologic structure containing the oil or gas is larger than the minimum acreage requirement in which case the pro rata portion shall be in the same proportion that the percentage of the tract's acreage is to the geologic structure.

-(E) Specify the basis upon which each owner of a tract pooled by the order shall share all reasonable costs and expenses of drilling and producing if the owner elects to participate in the drilling and operation of the well;
+(E) Specify the basis upon which each mineral rights owner of a tract pooled by the order shall share all reasonable costs and expenses of drilling and producing if the mineral rights owner elects to participate in the drilling and operation of the well;

 (F) Designate the person to whom the permit shall be issued.

 A person shall not submit more than five applications for mandatory pooling orders per year under this section unless otherwise approved by the chief.

 No surface operations or disturbances to the surface of the land shall occur on a tract pooled by an order without the written consent of or a written agreement with the surface rights owner of the tract that approves the operations or disturbances.